AnvarTurobov/errors/README.md

-A small meteor package(ES6) to display application level errors to the user
+A small and responsive meteor package(ES6) to display application level errors to the users.

 example: